Efficient quantum readout-error mitigation for sparse measurement outcomes of near-term quantum devices: Demonstrations

 where $\ket \phi_{n+1} $ is an unknown state orthogonal to $ \ket 0_{n+1}$.
 Then, the probability of getting state $\ket {0}_{n+1}$ with the angle $\theta$ and the number of iteration $m$ is represented as $p_{Q}\left(0 ; \theta, m\right)=\cos ^{2}\left(2 m \theta\right)$.
 Hence it is enough to know the probability of getting state $\ket {0}_{n+1}$ in \eqref{eq:m_iterations} to estimate the target value $\theta$.
 This type of probability distribution seems to be compatible with applying the proposed QREM algorithm since it is expected to get $\ket {0}_{n+1}$ state with high frequency.

-According to the MLAE algorithm \cite{Suzuki_2020}, following the Heisenberg limit, the lower bound of the estimation error of $\theta$ decreases at most in the speed of $O(1/\sqrt{N_q})$ for $N_q = \sum_im_i$ queries.
+According to the MLAE algorithm \cite{Suzuki_2020}, following the Heisenberg limit, the lower bound of the estimation error of $\theta$ decreases at most in the speed of $O(1/\sqrt{N_q})$ for $N_q = N_{shot}\sum_im_i$ queries where $N_{shot}$ is shot count of each quantum circuit.
 In contrast, the estimation error converges of in the order of $O(1/N_q)$ for $N_q$ rounds of Grover iterations, which achieves the quadratic speedup.
 The performance of the modified Grover algorithm can be checked by the decrease in the rate of estimation errors and how well the estimation errors follow the order of $O(1/N_q)$, which is referred to as the Heisenberg limit.

 Next, let us briefly review the numerical integration by Grover search following the procedures in \cite{Suzuki_2020}.
 Using the notations of \cite{Suzuki_2020}, we focus on the following integration: